 The Process

-The technique involving the painting, rolling, or scraping of ink onto a uniform surface, which is transferred to paper by the application of pressure.
+The technique involves the painting, rolling, or scraping of ink onto a uniform surface, which is transferred to paper by the application of pressure.
 Because the monotype matrix is unaltered and each unique inking is transferred in a single printing, the print cannot be duplicated, hence its name.

 Why would an artist spend time on a drawing or painting only to immediately destroy it by transferring it to another surface?

 Because prints have an aesthetic quality all their own and because there is something quite special that results from the process of printmaking itself.
-There is a balance between control and accident that inspires new techniques, new visual ideas and the courage to pursue them.
+There is a balance between control and accident that inspires new techniques, new visual ideas, and the courage to pursue them.
 Printmaking is freeing (Camhy, 2017).

 Methods